nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find-doctor KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g `hans` will match `Hans`
+* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* Only the name is searched.
+* Only full words will be matched e.g. `Han` will not match `Hans`
+* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Keywords provided must only consist of alphabets.
+Any other characters provided will give an invalid argument error.

 **Examples:**
 * `find-doctor John` returns `John Doe`.
 * `find-doctor alex david` returns `Alex Yeoh`, `David Li`.